samus-io/tablab-steps/steps/f0MqiDyWAN7gFMB6Sjaukoiul92fQ0fEOHm/en/README.md

 * Ensure all data received from users is validated, including query parameters, headers, and body data.
 * Always validate data on the server, even if client-side validation is in place.
-* Remove any potentially harmful characters or patterns from input data.
 * Leverage well-maintained libraries for robust validation.
 * Use schemas or comprehensive rules to ensure all aspects of the data are validated.